Limeuil, Dordogne - travel guide

 One of the most suprising things as you wander up the hill is the variety of shapes and sizes of the houses.
 Some are incredibly narrow, some very 'bourgeoise' in style.
 Most have the deep sloping tiled rooves common to this part of the dordogne and these too come in an interesting variety.

-Despite its picturesque location it is not usually completely overrun with tourists in the way that some places are, and the Parc Limeuil at the top of the town, while not spectacular as a park, has some fine views and is usually quiet.
+Despite its picturesque location it is not usually completely overrun with tourists in the way that some places are, and the Parc Limeuil and panoramic gardens at the top of the town, while not spectacular as a park, has some fine views and is usually quiet.

 The river beach at Limeuil is an ideal place for the children to cool down (and adults as well), with safe paddling in the river shallows - a very pleasant place to escape the crowds.